Care Capital

 Series B in 2002

-Renovo is a biopharmaceutical product company and is a leader in the discovery and development of drugs to reduce scarring, improve wound healing and enhance tissue regeneration.
-We aim to be first to market with a scar reduction pharmaceutical drug in the US and Europe to capitalise on this huge, unmet market need.
-Our pipeline includes one drug in phase 3 clinical development, two drugs in phase 2 clinical development and numerous pre-clinical candidates.
+Renovo is a biopharmaceutical product company specializing in the development of drugs to reduce scarring, improve wound healing, and enhance tissue regeneration.
+With a focus on addressing the unmet market need for scar reduction pharmaceuticals in the US and Europe, Renovo is advancing a pipeline that includes one drug in phase 3 clinical development, two drugs in phase 2 clinical development, and several pre-clinical candidates.
+As a leader in this space, Renovo is dedicated to bringing innovative solutions to market to improve patient outcomes and quality of life.

 Archemix